Sanglorian/orcus/Orcus Rulebook - current.md

 ### Ranged and Far Attacks in Close Combat

-Aiming a Ranged or Far attack is more difficult when a foe is next to you.
+Aiming a ranged or far attack is more difficult when a foe is next to you.
 When you make a ranged attack (whether it’s with a weapon or not) you provoke an opportunity attack.

 ### Two-Weapon Fighting